Mapping your exposure

-Attack Surface Mapping checks your public exposure as a company to attacks!
-During the analysis phase I use professional reconnaissance techniques to gather as much information about your publicly attackable services as possible.
-This includes the use of OSINT (Open-Source Intelligence) techniques and Dorking via public search engines and repositories.
+During the first phase I use professional reconnaissance techniques to gather as much information about your publicly attackable services as possible.
+This includes OSINT (Open-Source Intelligence) techniques and Dorking via public search engines and repositories — the same methods a real attacker would use, just without the malicious intent.

-All identified network segments are analyzed and scanned to identify as many exposed services as possible.
-This includes host detection techniques as well as service fingerprinting.
-I then check the retrieved information (like used components, and their versions) against publicly known vulnerabilities (CVEs and exploit databases) to gather direct vulnerability intelligence for the identified services.
+All identified network segments are then analyzed and scanned to find exposed services.
+This includes host detection techniques and service fingerprinting.
+I check the retrieved information (like used components and their versions) against publicly known vulnerabilities (CVEs and exploit databases) to gather direct vulnerability intelligence for each identified service.

-After the initial reconnaissance and scanning phase I triage the gathered information to recommend where to go deeper in phase two: This is a perfect point for an in-between conf-call where you retrieve the first results to decide where (and how deep) this second phase should focus on.
-That way you’re always in control of which discovered services are deeper checked next.
-That two-step approach also ensures that the targets are matching the pentest scope of your company to avoid any unwanted side effects.
+After the initial reconnaissance and scanning phase I triage the gathered information and recommend where to go deeper.
+This is a natural point for an in-between call where you get the first results and decide together where (and how deep) the second phase should focus.
+You stay in control of which discovered services get a closer look.

-For the targets identified as most interesting from an attack surface perspective I can execute a deeper blackbox pentest as a follow-up action if desired.
+For the targets identified as most interesting from an attack surface perspective, I can execute a deeper blackbox pentest as a follow-up action.

 The resulting data is processed into several reporting formats, to give high-level overviews and statistics (which can be used in trend detection when compared with previous attack surface mappings) as well as detail reports by host, service, and vulnerability category as direct input into remediation efforts.